aaaddress1/wowGrail/README.md

-﻿# wowInjector

-Inject payload to WOW64(Windows 32 on Windows 64) process via exploit 32-bit thread snapshot.
-It's a proof-of-concept of HITB 2021.
+# wowGrail

+Rebuild a new to Abuse the conversion layer embedded in WOW64(Windows 32 on Windows 64), that makes malware able to launch 32-bit NTAPI interrupts, and bypass Antivirus agents in no time.

+It's a proof-of-concept of the talk of HITB 2021.
+There are more details about reversing the whole WOW64 layer by Microsoft and abuse, see *[Rebuild The Heaven's Gate: from 32 bit Hell back to Heaven Wonderland](https://conference.hitb.org/hitbsecconf2021ams/sessions/wow-hell-rebuilding-heavens-gate/)*.

 ![Demo](demo.png)